rvansa/keycloak/testsuite/performance/README.datasets.md

 ## Provision Keycloak Server

 Before generating data it is necessary to provision/start Keycloak server.
 This can be done automatically by running:

 ```
 cd testsuite/performance
 mvn clean install
-mvn verify -P provision
+mvn verify -P provision-docker
 ```
 To tear down the system after testing run:
 ```
-mvn verify -P teardown
+mvn verify -P teardown-docker
 ```
 The teardown step will delete the database as well so it is possible to use it between generating different datasets.